FoggyFinder/FSharpCoreRtTest/README.md

 </Assembly>
 ```

-## Printf / Sprintf: fails on UWP and CoreRT.
+## Sprintf, and .ToString() on record types and DUs: these fail on UWP and CoreRT.

 **.NET Native:** just override .ToString for custom types and use `String.Format` instead of `sprintf`.